ChartIQ/Charting-Library---AngularJS-Seed-Project/README.md

 ## Requirements

-A copy of the ChartIQ library.
+A copy of the ChartIQ library, version 3.0+ is required for this to work out of the box.
 To get your copy, visit https://www.chartiq.com/products/html5-charting-library/ to see a demo and get in touch with us.

 ## Getting started